storjrd/docs-linksharing/README.md

 This guide is for cases where files have already been uploaded, be it via uplink CLI or programatically via [MT](https://github.com/storjrd/mt-usage) and they need to be accessed from a consistent URL.

 Typically, a presigned S3 URL is the correct choice.
-It is fine-grained to work for just a specific url so you don't make public any more than you need to.

-However, presigned S3 URLs need to be generated for every single file and expiry neccessarily.
+It gives fine-grained access to a specific file and must be generated per-file.

 This guide shows how to use our linksharing service to make public an entire directory or bucket in advance so a browser or client can access any file it knows the path to.